DFE-Digital/secure-by-design-docs/docs/policies/security_incident_management_policy.md

 ## Security incident plan

-The Cyber and Information Security division must develop and maintain the framework that all incident response plans must adhere to.
+CISD must develop and maintain the framework that all incident response plans must adhere to.
 All DfE incident response plans must:

 * be documented and approved
 * include an incident response process